jbendig/fix-rs/README.md

 This project is an early work in progress and still under heavy development.

+Current progress is focused on evaluating whether to support [tokio](https://tokio.rs).

 ## Examples

 - **Client**: [examples/client.rs](examples/client.rs) shows how to initiate a connection and communicate with a FIX engine.